jmyers7/book/_sources/chapters/05-examples-of-rvs.md

 $$
 ```

-We will prove this [later](mgf) when we discuss moment generating functions.
+We will derive these formulas later in the worksheet problems to {numref}`mgf`.

 ```{admonition} Problem Prompt